 Allied claims Hanover breached its obligations under the agreement, which included not disposing any finance assets without prior consent of Allied Farmers.

-He said it appeared Hanover entered into transactions in order to generate cash required to meet its repayment obligations to investors under the moratorium agreement.
+He said it appeared Hanover entered into transactions in order to

 Legal action looms